erSubhashThapa/100daysofcode/r1-log.md

   > 2. The first character must be a letter, an underscore (_) or a dollar sign ($).

   Here's the [guide they're referencing](https://google.github.io/styleguide/jsoncstyleguide.xml?showone=Property_Name_Format#Property_Name_Format).

+- ## Thoughts and Feelings:

+  I spent so long just figuring out all this nutrition label info.
+So I'm not going to post my work for today, just to save time.
+It's already almost time for dinner and I should probably still do a little more actually coding if I have time.
+I'm so glad I got all this info down because it's been really annoying to find in the past year of my food logging.

 ## Day 89